Consignment in Hong Kong is unbelievably creative

 Consignment in Hong Kong

-hk magazine listed a number of vintage and consignment shops in the Hong Kong area.
-With a mere 92,000 likes on their Facebook page, Midwest Vintage appears to be a popular one.
+Still, there are some phenomenal full-scale consignment shops in Hong Kong.
+Closeteur lists a number of vintage and consignment shops in the area.
+Luxury consignment shops like Milan Station offer beautiful Chanel bags.
+The Green Ladies also has a kid’s shop called Green Little.
+With a mere 121,000 likes on their Facebook page, Midwest Vintage appears to be a popular one.
 It was opened back in 1993 and is touted as the “oldest secondhand fashion store in Hong Kong.”
-They specialize in vintage American clothing, especially Levi’s and 80’s T-shirts.
-Bang!
-Bang!
-70’s Vintage Store offers everything from vintage American Hawaiian shirts to traditional Chinese costumes.
-I wonder if they are connected to the Bang Bang Clothing Exchange in the UK?
-Take a look at Once Style’s Tumbler page.
-The photography is interesting.
+They specialize in vintage American clothing (currently promoting fanny packs in a variety of colors), especially Levi’s and 80’s T-shirts.

 Hong Kong is a shopper’s dream.
 Whether you shop from a store, a “cube” or the vendor on the street, your senses are bombarded with colors, noise and opportunities.
 If you go, make sure consignment is on your list.
-If you enjoyed reading this, find out about Consigning in the UK too.
+Read more about consignment shops around the world.

 I have been a writer for various forms of marketing for over 40 years.
 I've written my share of radio and TV scripts, magazine and newspaper ads as well as direct mail brochures and newsletters.
 Currently, as the Marketing Director for Traxia, home of SimpleConsign software, I've moved into blog posts, eBooks and website text.
 It's been an ever changing and ever challenging journey but I've loved it all along the way.